gulsedaunal/meep-wgs/README.md

 # meep-wgs
-If you check the MEEP tutorial you will see the waveguide examples that start with a straight waveguide and evolves into a bending one.
-It is possible to combine the first two examples in one control file once you have an if clause.
+Bilkent University
+Physics Department

+I learned MEEP for a project in Bilkent.
+Here are my implementations for straight and bending waveguides.

+Note: It is possible to combine them using an if clause.